aspose-ocr-cloud/aspose-ocr-cloud-go/README.md

 ## System requirements

+- Go 1.18 or later.
 - Internet connection.
 - Access to the **api.aspose.cloud** domain.

-- Go version 1.18
-- The actual dependencies are listed in go.mod file
+Check [go.mod](go.mod) file for the full list of third-party dependencies.

 ## Get started